khoaisohd/saifon/docs/advanced/sub-page.md

 1. If we display inside modal, how to close it when user press `browser back button`?

 ## Solutions - Sub page
-Instead of showing `check-in` directly, we create a sub page and a route for it.
+We create a sub page and a route for it, users can navigate between `hotel-search-form` and `check-in` page easily

 ```JS
 {